US Residency Requirements

 - Fall 2017 applicants will need to complete a statistics course in order fulfill the requirement.

-- Applicants may fulfill the English requirement by completing courses designated as "Writing Intensive" and/or "Certified Writing".
+- Applicants may fulfill the English requirement by completing two English courses or two courses designated as "Writing Intensive" and/or "Certified Writing".

 Creighton understands that many applicants may not have completed the new prerequisite courses prior to submitting their AMCAS.
 Applicants are still encouraged to apply for admission to Creighton.
 However, applicants will be required to complete the prerequisite courses prior to class matriculation in August 2016.